- Download our Moving to Brussels Guide (PDF)

 Ride-sharing services and applications are also widely available in the city, although often made unnecessary by its excellent public transport network.

 - For traditional taxi services, you can visit the official website of Taxis Verts, the largest taxi company in Brussels.

 - For an alternative approach, the Uber and Bolt apps are widely used in Brussels, as is the local alternative, Heetch.

 - For eco-friendly rides, Djump offers rides in electric vehicles.

 Cycling in Brussels

-Cycling in Brussels is a good way to get around and see the city, but riders will need to be moderately fit to cope with its many hills.
-There is an extensive network of cycle routes which are easy to navigate.
-It is reasonably safe to ride around the city, though it is better to use cycle routes to avoid the heaviest traffic.
+Cycling in Brussels is an excellent way to get around and see the city.
+However, riders must be moderately fit to cope with its many hills.
+There's an extensive network of cycle routes that are easy to navigate.
+Riding around the city is reasonably safe, although it's better to use cycle routes when available to avoid the heaviest traffic.